ialbert/bio/docs/bio-intro.md

 # Welcome to bio {#bio-intro}

-`bio` wants to be a toy that you can play with.
-Like LEGO pieces that match one another `bio` aims to provide you with  commands that naturally fit together to let you express your intent in short and tight commands.
+`bio` is a bioinformatics toy to play with.

+Like LEGO pieces that match one another `bio` aims to provide you with commands that naturally fit together and let you express your intent with short, explicit and simple commands.
+It is a project in an exploratory phase, we'd welcome input and suggestions on what it should grow up into.

 If you've ever done bioinformatics you know how even seemingly straightforward tasks often require multiple steps, searching the web, reading documentation, clicking around various websites that all together can slow down your progress.